embassynetwork/modernomad/how-to-run.md

 within the virtualenv, install the requirements. this is done with the following command, which should iterate through the items in the text file and install them one by one:
 - `pip install -r requirements.txt.`

+note that the stripe library requires custom arguments which the requirements.txt file parsing [apparently doesn't support](https://github.com/pypa/pip/pull/515) (as of november 2012), so install it manually on the command line using:
+`pip install -index-url https://code.stripe.com --upgrade stripe`

 ## first time
 create your own local_settings.py file from local_settings.example.py:
 - `cp local_settings.example.py local_settings.py`